 NOTE 6 – In some implementations, wCbR, wCbG, wCrG, and wCrB may be further restricted to 6 decimal points, and in particular to values -0.13963, -0.36370, -0.459786, and -0.040214 respectively.
 However, using the above specified higher precision values may be beneficial.

 NOTE 7 – The evaluations conducted in MPEG and JCT-VC used 6 decimal point precision.

+[Ed.
+(JCT-VC): Replace reference to MPEG and JCT-VC with mentioning the “models”.
+Generalize to “fewer” instead of “6” in note 6.]

 An alternative method to perform the same conversion process is presented in [3][5], where the computation of the chroma components is computed after the conversion of the luma components as follows: